backstage/backstage/.changeset/nervous-mugs-marry.md

 '@backstage/plugin-scaffolder': minor
 ---

-Introducing a feature flag for alpha templates
+Introducing a feature flag for experimental templates